| Common name: | Mediterranean fanworm, sabella |

-Mediterannean fanworms can form dense beds of up to 1000 individuals per square metre.
-They can outcompete native species, including filter-feeding organisms, for food and space and can threaten commercially and culturally important kaimoana species like kuku/kūtai (mussels), tio (oysters), and tipa/tupa (scallops).
+Mediterranean fanworms can form dense beds of up to 1000 individuals per square metre.
+They can outcompete native species, including filter-feeding organisms, for food and space.
+They can also threaten commercially and culturally important kaimoana species, such as kuku/kūtai (mussels), tio (oysters) and tipa/tupa (scallops).

 The Mediterranean fanworm is native to the Mediterranean Sea and parts of the North-Eastern Atlantic coast.

 The Mediterranean fanworm was first detected in 2008 in Lyttelton Harbour, where it is now well established.
-Since then, it has spread to both the top of the North Island and South Island, and has been recently detected in Otago Harbour.
+Since then, it has spread around the country, and has been detected in Otago and Bluff Harbours.

 We are working to prevent the establishment of Mediterranean fanworm in Otago and help prevent its spread into pristine environments and neighbouring areas such as Fiordland.

-Late summer to autumn (February to April in Southern Hemisphere).
-During this period, individuals are more conspicuous due to their extended feeding plumes, making them easier to spot.
+Late summer to autumn (February to April).
+During this period, Mediterranean fanworms are easier to spot due to their extended feeding plumes.
 Warmer temperatures often encourage growth and reproduction, increasing their presence.

 It is an offence to breed, knowingly communicate, exhibit, multiply, propagate, release, or sell, an unwanted organism (Biosecurity Act 1993).